If you’re looking to make the most out of a trip to Edinburgh in 2 days, you’ve landed on the right page!

 4PM: Dean Village

-Next you’ll go for a stroll around Dean Village; an idyllic leafy haven nestled close to New Town.
+Next you’ll go for a stroll around Dean Village; an idyllic leafy haven and one of the prettiest villages in Scotland.

 Dean Cemetery on Dean Path is an eerie yet beautiful cemetery worth exploring.